Feline Folios is compiled/written by

 This attractive children's book is a brief account of the life of Nin, resident cat from 1996 to 2007 at the observatory at the summit of Mount Washington in New Hampshire.
 It tells of how he came to be there and what life was like for him 'at the top'.
 It is profusely illustrated with water colours, beautifully done, and there is not too much text, so it should be suitable for quite young children.

-For more about Nin and many other of the Observatory's cats past and present, see our article in Featuring Felines, The Cats of Mount Washington Observatory; and see Eric Pinder's site for information on his book Life at the Top, recounting what it's like for humans to live at the summit.
+For more about Nin and many other of the Observatory's cats past and present, see our article in Featuring Felines, The Cats of Mount Washington Observatory; and see Eric Pinder's site for information on his book Life at the Top (first printed 1997, revised and extended 2009), recounting what it's like for humans to live at the summit.

 This slim volume is the enchanting and beautifully written story of Tyfoon, found as a stray kitten in a Portuguese boatyard by a Belgian couple who had been sailing a boat of that name, but were unable to keep the kit.
 The author and her husband took her on as ship's cat, naming her after the boat she came from.
 She very quickly 'took charge' and thrived on the seafaring life until the husband died unexpectedly, when the boat had to be sold and Tyfoon adapted to being a land cat and moving to the UK.
 The book follows her life and adventures, along with several other feline companions picked up along the way.
 An easy-to-read and strongly recommended little book.

 This handy book, not much more than pocket size, is another great compendium of facts about fabled and fictional cats, real-life cats and their owners, working cats and a host of other material.
 I found it full of useful and interesting information about the feline world.

 The Cat who Came in from the Cold